 1 egg white whisked with 1 Tbsp water

-How to make yummy chicken pot pie from scratch
+How to make yummy individual chicken pot pies from scratch

 Step 1: Shred cooked chicken

 The first step is to prepare the chicken.
 Either buy a cooked whole chicken from the deli, or poach chicken breasts which only takes about 10-15 minutes and you can do that in advance.
 Poaching chicken is super easy: just put chicken breasts into boiling water until it reaches an internal temperature of 165 degrees with a digital thermometer.
 See these good poaching instructions for more details.
-Shred the chicken by pulling with a fork.
+Shred the chicken by pulling with a fork or your fingers.

 Step 2: Saute vegetables and make the simple sauce for the filling

 Preheat oven to 400°F. In a large skillet, melt butter on medium heat.
-Add the onions, carrots, and celery, and cook until the onions are translucent, about 10 minutes.
-Add the flour and cook, stirring, one minute more.
-Whisk in-2 1/2 cups of the chicken stock.
+Add the onions (or potatoes if you’re substituting the onion), carrots, and celery, and cook about 10 minutes until softened.
+Sprinkle the flour (use gluten-free all-purpose flour if needed) over the vegetables and stir until you can’t see any white anymore, and cook, stirring constantly, for about one minute.
+Whisk or stir in in-2 1/2 cups of the chicken stock and you’ll start to see a thickened sauce.
 Whisk in milk.
-Decrease heat to low and simmer for 10 minutes, stirring often.
+Add in sherry, if using (again, I don’t use this).
+Decrease the heat to low and simmer for 10 minutes, stirring often.

 Step 3: Add chicken and seasonings, divide filling into ramekins

-Add the chicken meat, thyme, sherry, peas, parsley, salt and pepper and stir well.
+Add the shredded chicken, thyme, peas, parsley, salt, and pepper, and stir well.
 Taste and adjust seasoning if necessary.
-Divide the warm filling among six 10-ounce ramekins
+Divide the warm filling among six 10-ounce ramekins.

 Step 4: Add pie crust to the tops of the chicken pot pies

 Unroll pie crust dough onto a cutting board.
+Choose gluten-free pie crusts if needed.
 Cut into 6 rounds, slightly larger than the circumference of the ramekins.
 Lay a dough round on each pot pie filling.
 Fold the excess dough under itself and use the tines of a fork to press the dough against the edge of the ramekins.
 Use a pastry brush to apply an egg wash to each pie.
 Cut out letters from pie crust scraps.
 Place letters on the pie and apply egg wash on top of the letters too).
 Cut a 1-inch vent into each individual pie.

 Step 5: Bake pot pies